apache/samza/docs/learn/documentation/versioned/api/programming-model.md

 {% endhighlight %}

-#### Streams and Table Descriptors
+#### Streams, Side Inputs and Table Descriptors
 Descriptors let you specify the properties of various aspects of your application from within it.

 [InputDescriptor](javadocs/org/apache/samza/system/descriptors/InputDescriptor.html)s and [OutputDescriptor](javadocs/org/apache/samza/system/descriptors/OutputDescriptor.html)s can be used for specifying Samza and implementation-specific properties of the streaming inputs and outputs for your application.
 You can obtain InputDescriptors and OutputDescriptors using a [SystemDescriptor](javadocs/org/apache/samza/system/descriptors/SystemDescriptor.html) for your system.
 This SystemDescriptor can be used for specify Samza and implementation-specific properties of the producer and consumers for your I/O system.
 Most Samza system implementations come with their own SystemDescriptors, but if one isn't available, you can use the [GenericSystemDescriptor](javadocs/org/apache/samza/system/descriptors/GenericSystemDescriptor.html).

 A [TableDescriptor](javadocs/org/apache/samza/table/descriptors/TableDescriptor.html) can be used for specifying Samza and implementation-specific properties of a [Table](javadocs/org/apache/samza/table/Table.html).
 You can use a Local TableDescriptor (e.g. [RocksDbTableDescriptor](javadocs/org/apache/samza/storage/kv/descriptors/RocksDbTableDescriptor.html) or a [RemoteTableDescriptor](javadocs/org/apache/samza/table/descriptors/RemoteTableDescriptor).
+For local tables that are populated by secondary data sources, side inputs can be used to populate the data.
+The source streams will be used to bootstrap the data instead of a changelog in the event of failure.

 The following example illustrates how you can use input and output descriptors for a Kafka system, and a table descriptor for a local RocksDB table within your application: